leongkkevin/leongkkevin.github.io/_projects/modelingAnimation.md

 <img align="right" src="/assets/MayaLogo.png" style="width:150px;">
 # 3D Modeling and Animation

+Inspired by the beauty and realism of Pixar's *Toy Story 4*, I wanted to dive deep into learning the technical skills and aesthetic designs of 3D Modeling and Animation.
 Using <a href="https://www.autodesk.com/products/maya/overview?support=ADVANCED&plc=MAYA&term=1-YEAR&quantity=1">Autodesk's Maya</a>, I developed knowledge about modeling, simulations, and rendering.
 More information on my 3D modeling projects are shown below:

 * [**Link's Sword and Shield**]({{site.baseurl}}/Link_Sword_and_Shield/) <br>
     *Modeled the sword and shield for the character Link from one of my favorite retro video games Legend of Zelda*